juanpenia/ToDo-app/README.md

 # ToDo-app

-For now it's just the backed of the app.
+It's just the backend of the app.

 ### What's been used so far: